mrsilver76/groupmachine/README.md

 - GeoNames is a project of Unxos GmbH.
 This tool is not affiliated with or endorsed by Unxos GmbH.

 ## 🕰️ Version history

+### 1.5.0 (xx July 2027)
+- Improved album naming logic to favour extremely close spot features (100m or less).
+- Changed the default precision level to 3 (detailed).
+- Fixed bug that incorrectly quoted command line options in logs.
+- Fixed bug that prevented GeoNames from being used for video content only.
+- [TO DO] Updated `-s` (`--simulate`) to display useful information in the terminal instead of only writing to logs.
+- Cleaned up GroupMachine startup output formatting.
+- Updated `-h` (`--help`) to include more descriptive text and format output to the terminal width.
+- Cleaned up code and fixed compiler warnings and recommendations.
+- Improved documentation, especially around the Quick Start section.

 ### 1.4.0 (21 March 2026)
 - Added support for extracting GPS metadata from videos - handles XMP, DMS, decimal and ISO 6709 formats commonly used by both iOS and Android.